Iranian Revolution: Persian Constitutional Revolution (1905–1911)

-Reza Shah (1921–1935)
+Reza Shah (1921–1941)

-Insecurity and chaos created after the Constitutional Revolution led to the rise of General Reza Khan, the commander of the elite Persian Cossack Brigade who seized power in a coup d'état in February 1921.
-He established a constitutional monarchy, deposing the last Qajar Shah, Ahmed Shah, in 1925 and being designated monarch by the National Assembly, to be known thenceforth as Reza Shah, founder of the Pahlavi dynasty.
+Insecurity and chaos that were created after the Constitutional Revolution led to the rise of General Reza Khan, the commander of the elite Persian Cossack Brigade who seized power in a coup d'état in February 1921.
+He established a constitutional monarchy, deposing the last Qajar Shah, Ahmad Shah, in 1925 and being designated monarch by the National Assembly, to be known thenceforth as Reza Shah, founder of the Pahlavi dynasty.

 There were widespread social, economic, and political reforms introduced during his reign, a number of which led to public discontent that would provide the circumstances for the Iranian Revolution.
-Particularly controversial was the replacement of Islamic laws with Western ones and the forbidding of traditional Islamic clothing, separation of the sexes, and veiling of women's faces with the niqab.
-Police forcibly removed and tore chadors off women who resisted his ban on the public hijab.
+Particularly controversial was the replacement of Islamic laws with secular Western ones and the forbidding of traditional Islamic clothing, separation of the sexes, and veiling of women's faces with the niqab.
+Police forcibly removed and tore the chadors off women who resisted his ban on the public hijab.

 In 1935, dozens were killed and hundreds injured in the Goharshad Mosque rebellion.
 On the other hand, during the early rise of Reza Shah, Abdul-Karim Ha'eri Yazdi founded the Qom Seminary and created important changes in seminaries.
 However, he would avoid entering into political issues, as did other religious leaders who followed him.
-Hence, no widespread anti-government attempts were organized by clergy during the rule of Reza Shah.
+Hence, no widespread anti-government attempts were organized by the clergy during the rule of Reza Shah.
 However, the future Ayatollah Khomeini was a student of Sheikh Abdul Karim Ha'eri.

+Anglo-Soviet invasion and Mohammad Reza Shah (1941–1951)

+In 1941, an invasion of allied British and Soviet troops deposed Reza Shah, who was considered friendly to Nazi Germany, and installed his son, Mohammad Reza Pahlavi as Shah.
+Iran remained under Soviet occupation until the Red Army withdrew in June 1946.

+The post-war years were characterized by political instability, as the Shah clashed with the pro-Soviet Prime Minister Ahmad Qavam, the communist Tudeh Party grew in size and influence and the Iranian Army had to deal with Soviet-sponsored separatist movements in Iranian Azerbaijan and Iranian Kurdistan.